Show All Answers

 If you are no longer the owner of the ticketed vehicle, please mail a copy of the ticket or notice with the following:

-Permits can be issued for a vehicle whose owner resides within an existing zone.
+Residential Parking Permits can be issued for a vehicle whose owner resides within an existing zone.
+Click here for more information.

-Each household is allowed to obtain up to two visitor permits provided that you purchase a parking permit decal.
+Each household is allowed to obtain up to two visitor parking passes provided that you purchase a parking permit.
+Visitor parking passes are not replaced if lost or stolen.

 203-622-7894 (Phone)203-622-3795 (Fax)EmailReturn to the Planning & Zoning page